Island Resort (Hong Kong): Features

 The complex contains four towers, each of which rises 60 floors and 202 m in height; although the property is classified as containing nine towers, real estate data company Emporis lists the complex as only four skyscrapers, as several are interconnected.
 The buildings are composed almost entirely of residential units, with a total of 3,098 apartments; the lowermost floors are used as retail and restaurant space.
 There is a swimming pool complex, with outdoor and indoor pools.
 The outdoor pools are in the middle of the tower area and the indoor one is within the main complex.

-The complex also includes a three-floor shopping mall, a six-floor car park and a three-floor club house.
+The complex also includes a three-floor shopping mall, a six-floor car park* and a three-floor club house.
 Facilities provided by the clubhouse include a library, gym room, BBQ area, band room, tennis courts, basketball court, 4 bowling ball lanes, badminton courts, music rooms, play room, snooker room, an indoor and outdoor swimming pool, a bar, a lounge, meeting rooms, study room, and a squash court.

 The residential buildings do not include floor 13, 14, 24, 34, 44 and 54 because it is believed that 4 is an unlucky number to Chinese people and also a representative of death.

 Transportation

-Though there is no MTR station in the Siu Sai Wan area, there is a minibus connecting Island Resort and Heng Fa Chuen MTR station.
+Though there is no MTR station near Island Resort, there is a MTR station at the local market which is about 3 minutes away.
+There is a minibus connecting Island Resort and Heng Fa Chuen MTR station.
 Moreover, there is a bus terminus located on the ground floor of Island Resort.
 There are various bus routes going to and from Hong Kong Island, Kowloon and New Territories.